 As your child grows up, you will find the need for them to write more and more will become more prominent.
 For example, school exams - currently, many school exams are still written and require children to write for long periods of time.

-Although we do live in an ever evolving world of technology, basic handwriting is still very much an essential skill for everyday life.
+Although we do live in an ever evolving world of technology, handwriting is still very much an essential skill for everyday life.
 Hence, why it is so important to support good writing habits from early on.

 Keep reading to find out lots of fun and helpful tips and tricks of ways to encourage your child to adapt the correct tripod grip.
 We'll be covering: